c-schinner/TurtleEtchNSketchApp/README.md

 # Features
 Control the turtle's movements using arrow keys.

 Turn the turtle left or right by 5 degrees.

 Move the turtle forward or backward by 5 units.

 Clear the screen to start a new drawing.
-Getting Started

-# Prerequisites
-Python 3.x
-Turtle graphics library

 # Usage
 1. Make sure you have Python installed.
 You can download it from the official Python website.